VictorKaraboychev/feedforward-neural-network/README.md

 # feedforward-neural-network

 Simple [feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) in Java for generation and classification of images.
 There is some implimentation for convolutional and pooling layers, however they are still very **WIP** and should not be used.
-The provided training data set is small which often results in [**`overfiting`**](https://en.wikipedia.org/wiki/Overfitting) of the network and can lead to poor results on foreign data, for better results a much larger data set should be used such as the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).
+The provided training data set is small (200 digits) which often results in [overfiting](https://en.wikipedia.org/wiki/Overfitting) of the network and can lead to poor results on foreign data.
+For better results a much larger data set should be used such as the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/), which contains 60,000 digits.
 Inspiration drawn from [Neural networks tutorial: Fully Connected 1 [Java] - Finn Eggers](https://www.youtube.com/playlist?list=PLgomWLYGNl1dL1Qsmgumhcg4HOcWZMd3k).

 ### Usage Information
 1. Edit the network config, this is found in `NeuralNetwork.java` in **`main()`**.
 Only use `FullyConnected` layers for now, `Convolutional` and `Pooling` layers are **WIP**.
 Each layer requires a neuron config, 3 dimensional vector (Vector3) and an activation function (**NONE** for the first layer), and `SIGMOID`, `RELU` or `LeakyRELU` on the other layers, **SIGMOID** generally works best for most situations.